Doorman (character): Fictional character biography

 Little is known of Doorman's life before he responded to Mr. Immortal's advertisement for the hero team that would eventually become the Great Lakes Avengers.
 It has been revealed, however, that he is a mutant and is African-American.

 Before joining the Great Lakes Avengers, DeMarr Davis was an average American.
 Sometime during his years in college, DeMarr's mother died.
 After completing four years of college and three years of graduate school, DeMarr decided to answer Mr. Immortal's newspaper ad asking "costumed adventurers" to work together and form a team.
 DeMarr, being a mutant with a unique teleporting ability, is able to allow his teammates entrance into almost any structure.
-He was a founding member of the Great Lakes Avengers.

-He was first seen in public with the team by Hawkeye and Mockingbird, who later agreed to become their mentors.
-With the team, he helped Hawkeye and the West Coast Avengers against "That Which Endures".
-They also assisted Mockingbird in a holding action against Terminus.
-After aiding the Thunderbolts against the villain Graviton, the team clashed with the mercenary Deadpool.
+He is a founding member of the Great Lakes Avengers.
+Doorman is first seen in public with the team by Hawkeye and Mockingbird, who later agree to become their mentors.

-Doorman is the most cynical of the Great Lakes Avengers, constantly comparing the team to the real Avengers, usually at inappropriate times, and sometimes feeling embarrassed by his friends.
-Nonetheless, DeMarr cares for them deeply, and values each and every member of the team.

-During the G.L.A. mini-series, the team took on Maelstrom, who was trying to destroy the universe.
-After Dinah Soar's death, Mr. Immortal suffers a nervous breakdown, leading Flatman and Doorman to search for new members.
-They went to New York City, where they failed to recruit a number of heroes.
-While in Central Park, they are saved by Squirrel Girl and her sidekick Monkey Joe from muggers.
+During the G.L.A. mini-series, the team takes on Maelstrom, who is trying to destroy the universe.
+After Dinah Soar is killed, Mr. Immortal suffers a nervous breakdown, leading Flatman and Doorman to search for new members.
+They travel to New York City, where they fail to recruit a number of heroes.
+While in Central Park, Squirrel Girl and her sidekick Monkey Joe save the two from muggers.
 They offer to recruit her in the team and she accepts.
-Later, they hear an alarm on a nearby factory and encounter the Grasshopper, who was battling Batroc the Leaper and his minions.
+Later, they hear an alarm on a nearby factory and encounter Grasshopper, who is battling Batroc the Leaper and his minions.
 During the battle, Flatman offers to recruit him and Grasshopper quickly accepts, only to be instantly killed by Zaran, one of Batroc's minions.
 DeMarr blames himself for Grasshopper's death.